ryoichi-obara/node-red-run-local/README.md

 You can debug your code / your Node-RED execution easily in VS Code.

 launch.json has two options to debug.
-Boths are useful for you debuuging.
+Both are useful for your debugging.
 One is to run Node-RED in VS Code debugging feature.
 The other one is to pick up process that have already running.